ScottLouvau/scottlouvau.github.io/content/KR/help/index.md

 ## Feedback Welcome!

 If you have ideas about how to improve the syntax, animator, or AI scanner, please [contact me](https://relentlessoptimizer.com/about/).
+The [code is on GitHub](https://github.com/ScottLouvau/kingdomrush).
 I plan to extend the AI to identify ability upgrades (but I have to scan far more frames to find them).

 I'm especially interested in ways to visualize the build order better.
 If I could make a single image that shows the final built towers **and** the order of the steps (or a few steps), I think that would be the ideal guide to follow when playing.